Major in Middle School Education

 All teacher candidates conduct their internship in Professional Development Schools (PDS).
 These are schools in which there is a partnership between the schools and the College of Education (COE).
 All students wishing to enroll in their internship courses must meet with their Middle School adviser to receive permission to register.
 Students will not be admitted to the internship without prior approval of an adviser.

-English / Science Content Suggested Four-Year Plan
+English / Science Content Sample Four-Year Plan

 Freshman